Preparation and steps for calibration of weighing instruments

 ● Discrimination test

-● Tare weight test
+● Tare weight test● Magnetic interaction test

-● Changes in indication tests
+● Changes in indication test

 online service